 Having a system like Epic Ambulatory to keep track of EMRs and other tools to manage outpatient care is a major key to success, but add in pre-built integration capabilities and you’ve got something special.

-Leaders and developers in the Epic community understand just how important integration between integral company systems is, which is why modules made for certain specialties are built with the same data structure and platform structure as all of the other modules within the Epic system.
-This way, when new technology is needed to keep up with change in the healthcare world, Epic systems and customized modules don’t skip a beat.
+Leaders and developers in the Epic community understand just how important integration between integral company systems is.
+That’s why modules made for certain specialties are built with the same data structure and platform structure as all of the other modules within the Epic system.
+When new technology is needed to keep up with the changes in the healthcare world, your Epic systems don’t skip a beat.
+Here’s a quick look at two of the main integrations available for the Epic Ambulatory software:

 Inpatient